How does Payroll Outsourcing Work?

 This includes their base salary, and any bonuses or reimbursements.

-Next, payroll deductions such as taxes, pension contributions, and other benefits are applied to arrive at the net pay—the amount your employees take home.
+Next comes payroll deductions such as taxes, pension contributions, and other benefits are applied to arrive at the net pay—the amount your employees take home.

 Step 4: Assess who qualifies for automatic enrolment

-Your outsourcing team will then evaluate whether your employees are eligible for automatic enrolment.
+Your outsourcing team will then evaluate whether your employees are eligible for automatic enrolment

 If they qualify, their details will be added to your pension scheme, and contributions will be set up.

-To be eligible, you and your employees have got to be:
+To be eligible, your employees must be:

-- Earning a minimum of £10,000 (annually)
+• Earning a minimum of £10,000 per year,

-- Working in the UK – under a contract of employment or under a contract to provide work or services as part of someone else’s organisation.
+• Working in the UK – under a contract of employment or under a contract to provide work or services as part of someone else’s organisation.

 Step 5: Send payroll reports for client approval